pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.hbs.md

 Use the search feature to search by logger name.
 Click **Reset All** to reset all the loggers to the default state.

-> **Note:** The UI allows the user to change the log levels and see the live changes on the application.
+> **Note** The UI allows the user to change the log levels and see the live changes on the application.
 These changes are temporary and will go away if the underlying pod gets restarted.

 ![Screenshot of the Log Levels page.
 The log level WARN is selected for every logger except Default.](images/log-levels-steeltoe.png)